Harmony (musical): Off-Broadway (2022)

 Harmony was planned to debut Off-Broadway at the Museum of Jewish Heritage in New York City, New York, on February 9, 2020, closing on March 29, 2020.
 The opening was subsequently delayed to February 11, 2021 and then again delayed to 2022.
 Previews began on March 23, 2022, opening on April 13, 2022 and ran until May 8, 2022.

 Warren Carlyle directed and choreographed the production, with scenic design by Beowulf Boritt, costume design by Linda Cho, sound design by Dan Moses Schreier and lighting by Jules Fisher and Peggy Eisenhauer.
 Sara Edwards would also choreograph the Off-Broadway production.
 Danny Kornfield portrayed Rabbi, with Steve Telsey playing Lesh, Sean Bell as Bobby, Eric Peters as Erich, Zal Owen as Harry, Blake Roman as Chopin, Sierra Boggess as Mary, Jessie Davidson as Ruth and Chip Zien as Older Rabbi.

 Broadway (2023-2024)

 A Broadway production of Harmony opened in 2023.
 Previews began at the Ethel Barrymore Theatre on October 18, 2023, with an opening night of November 13, 2023.
 Warren Carlyle again directed and choreographed the production.
 Kornfeld, Telsey, Bell, Peters, Owen, Roman, Boggess and Zien reprised their roles, while Julie Benko originated the role of Ruth on Broadway.
 An original cast album was released on August 31, 2023.

 The production played its final performance on February 4, 2024.
 It was not able to recoup the $15 million for which it was capitalized.

+Post Broadway

+On April 26 2025 it was announced that Hale Center Theater in Sandy Utah would produce the first regional production since the shows Broadway transfer.
+The production (Directed by Dave Tinney.) opened on HCT’s Sorenson Legacy Jewel Box Stage on May 25 2026 and ran until August 1 2026.
+The second regional production was announced in March 2026 and was scheduled to run at Music Theatre of Connecticut in Norwalk, CT, that September.
+The cast included OBC ensemble member and Harry and Young Rabbi cover Constantine Pappas, who played Young Rabbi.